Being an actor means more than applying a set of skills, it’s about bringing who you are, what’s inside you, to your

 I’m not talking KFC or tabouli.
 I’m talking about an artist’s oxygen–what you take in from your life besides food– the things that move you, that ignite you, that piss you off, make you scream with laughter or brings you to tears.
-It’s the people you meet, work with and live with.
+It’s the people in your life, that you work with and live with.
 It’s what and who you love, what you fear, what you abhor, what drives you out of your mind, delights you, miffs you, makes you feel good.

 The life that you take in is the raw material at the heart of your acting.
 It is the inner fuel that enables you to commit, to express with passion and honesty, to go all-in with your performing, to connect and find ideas that feel convincing and authentic.

 Whatever fuels your artistic fires will be unique to who you are.
-It entails tapping into what you love, what turns you on, what excites you so you can take it in, digest it and then channel it back into your art.
+It entails tapping into what you love, what turns you on, what freaks you out and excites you so you can take it in, digest it and then channel it back into your art.

 This could mean reading, making music, art, sky diving, sculpting, star gazing, fishing or singing.
 It could be an athletic activity, a philanthropic enterprise, a person or group of people who bring out your best or your beast or your wild or your wacky.
 It could be a place, a poet, a pet, a religion, nature, a song.
 It is something that uniquely feed you.